Sam Brenegan

-Sam Brenegan (born Olaf Selmar Brenegan) was a Major League Baseball catcher.
+Sam Brenegan (born Olaf Selmar Brenegan; September 1, 1890 – April 20, 1956) was an American Major League Baseball catcher.
 He was a member of the Pittsburgh Pirates in 1914.
 During his one and only game, Brenegan was hit in the hand while catching, which allowed a baserunner to move from second to third.
 For some time afterwards, any catcher who was hit hard in the hand by the ball was said to have "pulled a brenegan".